veebuv/veebuv.github.io/_posts/2016-01-26-basic-webpack.markdown

 {% highlight javascript %}

 $ npm install webpack-dev-server -g
-$ npm install webpack-dev-server webpack babel-core babel-loader babel-preset-es2015 babel-polyfill
+$ npm install webpack-dev-server webpack babel-core babel-loader babel-preset-es2015 babel-polyfill --save-dev

+{% endhighlight %}

+Why these specific modules, well they were actually all included by default in babel5 but that's changed for babel6

+{% highlight javascript %}

+# For ES6/ES2015 support
+npm install babel-preset-es2015 --save-dev

+# If you want to use JSX
+npm install babel-preset-react --save-dev

+# If you want to use experimental ES7 features
+npm install babel-preset-stage-0 --save-dev

 {% endhighlight %}